 This Preface is issued to set out the objectives and due process of the Council of the Hong Kong Institute of Certified Public Accountants (HKICPA) (hereafter referred as the "Council") in respect of setting Hong Kong Financial Reporting Standards (HKFRSs) and to explain the scope, authority and timing of application of HKFRSs.
-For the purpose of this Preface, the term "Hong Kong Financial Reporting Standards" includes all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards (HKASs) and HK (IFRIC) Interpretations, HK Interpretations and HK (SIC) Interpretations (collectively referred to as "Interpretations") approved by Council and currently in issue.
-It also sets out the relationship between HKFRSs and International Financial Reporting Bulletins.
+For the purpose of this Preface, the term "Hong Kong Financial Reporting Standards" includes all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards (HKASs) and Interpretations approved by Council and currently in issue.
+It also sets out the relationship between HKFRSs and International Financial Reporting Standards (IFRSs) and the scope and authority of Accounting Guidelines and Accounting Bulletins.
 The Preface supersedes the Preface revised in October 2004.
 This Preface does not apply to entities that fulfill the criteria for reporting under the Small and Medium-sized Entity Financial Reporting Framework and Financial Reporting Standard (SME-FRF & SME-FRS) and choose to apply the SME-FRF and SME-FRS.
 This Preface therefore does not address the due process for setting SME-FRF & SME-FRS.